fleschutz/PowerShell/Docs/upload-file.md

 ## upload-file.ps1 - Uploads a local file to a FTP server

-This script uploads a local file to a FTP server.
+This PowerShell script uploads a local file to a FTP server.

 ## Parameters
 ```powershell